Watch Video39 min

 English

-In 1999, the area held its first surfing contest and to this day Maverick's continues to attract surfers from all corners of the planet, with its waves reaching up to 60 feet.
+In 1999, the area held its first surfing contest.
+To this day, Maverick's attracts surfers from all corners of the planet, with its waves reaching up to 60 feet.

-Winter gives you the best opportunity to paddle out at Mavs, but only do so with a safety team, a plan and in the best shape of your life.
-Easterly offshore winds and northwest swells will give you your best chance of taming a monster or two.
+Winter gives the best opportunity to paddle out at Mavs, but only do with experience, a plan, and a crew of help.
+Easterly offshore winds and northwest swells offer the best chance of taming a monster or two.
 If there are too many variables, there's no shame whatsoever in watching from a boat in the channel.

 10